Mi-IDEA recruits Manchester’s top tech start-ups

 “It helps to have peers who can tell you what they think of your business and any ideas they have,” Kerry added.
 “That has really helped inform the direction we’ve taken.”

-After Purple’s presentation, Tom and William came back on stage, joined by myself for a Q&A panel discussion.
+After Purple’s presentation, Tom came back on stage, joined by myself for a Q&A panel discussion.

 The panel answered some great questions around finding your minimum viable product (MVP), how to hire the right people as a start-up and more.